 Participants will get hands-on experiences to include a Firearms Training Simulator (FATS) and crime scene processing.
 They will also have the opportunity to ride with a police officer and to experience policing from an officer’s perspective.
 Participation in the Ride-along Program is not required but is strongly encouraged.

 The Citizens Police Academy is a valuable opportunity for anyone who is interested in learning more about the realities of policing.
+Applicants must be at least 18 years of age and residents of Charles County.
 Individuals who wish to apply will be subject to a background check.
 This program is free of charge.
 There are a limited number of seats available, so anyone interested in participating in the CPA should submit their application as soon as possible.

-Additional information and applications for the Charles County Sheriff’s Office Citizens Police Academy can be found on our website atwww.ccso.us/citizens-police-academy.
-Applications are due no later than August 31, 2018, and should be mailed to:
+Additional information and applications for the Charles County Sheriff’s Office Citizens Police Academy can be found on our website at www.ccso.us/citizens-police-academy.
+Applications are due no later than August 31, 2019, and should be mailed to: